What Causes Root Canal? Understanding Tooth Infection

 • Abscess and Swelling: The infection will spread to the tip of the root, forming a painful abscess that can cause noticeable swelling in your jaw, face, or neck.

-• Spread of Infection: In severe and rare cases, the infection can spread beyond your jawbone to other parts of your head and neck, potentially leading to serious, life-threatening health issues.
+• Spread of Infection: In rare cases, untreated dental infections can spread beyond the tooth and surrounding bone, leading to serious health complications.

 • Tooth Loss: If the infection destroys too much of the tooth structure and surrounding bone, the tooth may become unsalvageable and will need to be extracted (pulled out).
 Losing a tooth can affect your ability to chew and can cause your other teeth to shift.